GMOs: breaking barriers to benefit Brazilian agriculture

 There have been more than two decades since the development of the first genetically modified food product in the world - a longer lasting tomato created in California, United States.
 Twenty years later, the market for GMOs in agriculture is increasingly expressive.
 For every 100 hectares planted with soybeans today in the planet, 80 are sown with seeds with modified genes.
 In the case of maize, they are 30 for every 100.

 In these past two decades, the area with transgenic crops has risen 100 times, from 1.7 million hectares to 175.2 million.
-The United States lead the ranking, followed by Brazil and Argentina.
+The United States leads the ranking, followed by Brazil and Argentina.

 The use of genetic engineering techniques provides the main benefit of reducing the impacts of man on nature.
 Transgenic crops are not only safer for the environment, but also offer benefits in comparison with conventional ones with respect to the preservation of the planet.